Sylvie Vartan: Personal life

-In 1962, during her second concert in Paris Olympia Hall, Vartan met pop-rock singer Johnny Hallyday; they were married in Offenburg on 12 April 1965.
+In 1962, during her second concert in Paris Olympia Hall, Vartan met pop-rock singer Johnny Hallyday; they were married in Loconville on 12 April 1965.
 They had a son, David Michael Benjamin Smet, later known as David Hallyday.
 The couple divorced in 1980.
-Vartan later married record producer Tony Scotti, and they have a child.
+Vartan later married record producer Tony Scotti, and, together, they adopted a 7 months old baby girl from Bulgaria, born in 1997, and whom they named Darina.

-Vartan is the aunt of American actor Michael Vartan, the son of her older brother Eddie Vartan.
+Vartan is the aunt of American actor Michael Vartan, the son of her brother Eddie Vartan.